Code Conventions for Java

 1.1 Initial Source for this Document

-This document is based directly on the Java Code Conventions document issued by Sun Microsystems.
-The original document may be obtained at
+This document is based directly on the Java Code Conventions document issued by Sun Microsystems, Inc. The source document was originally located at http://java.sun.com/docs/codeconv/index.html but most recently has been archived at http://www.oracle.com/technetwork/java/codeconvtoc-136057.html.

-Wherever possible the original conventions are maintained--in some instances copied verbatim--in order to keep with the broader standard.
+Wherever possible the original conventions are maintained -- in some instances copied verbatim -- in order to keep with the broader standard.
 Some additional sections may have been added or unimportant ones removed.
-Our engineering group deviated from the general specifications in cases where it was determined a convention did not sufficiently meet the requirements for development.
+Deviations from the general specifications were made in cases where it was determined a convention did not sufficiently meet the requirements for development.
 The more dramatic deviations are noted in their respective sections.

 1.2 Why Have Code Conventions